 - Healthy Fats.
 Nuts, in particular, are associated with less risk of type 2 diabetes.
 And better health outcomes among people who already have type 2 diabetes.
 Nuts have a number of health-boosting phytonutrients, so you should feel good adding them to salads, vegetable dishes and even eating a 1/4-cup serving for a snack.
 They’re all good so enjoy them all.
 In addition, other foods with healthy unsaturated fats are linked to better insulin sensitivity when they replace saturated and trans fats.
 Drop the trans fats, decrease the saturated fats (including coconut oil) and embrace unsaturated fats in foods like peanut, canola and olive oils, as well as fatty fish, olives and avocados.
 A Mediterranean-style diet tends to be rich in unsaturated fats and is linked to less type 2 diabetes.

 - Herbs and spices.
 They may be tiny, but they still pack a powerful punch!
 Some – like cinnamon – are studied for their possible effects on blood sugar levels.
 But really all of them have something to offer such as anti-inflammatory or anti-microbial properties.
 Enjoy them fresh, dried or in combination.
-Here’s a bit more information about herbs and spices.
+They’re all good choices for your prediabetes diet food list.

 - Coffee and tea.
 Isn’t it great to know that these favorite beverages are good for you?
 Both beverages are linked to less risk of type 2 diabetes.
 They come from plants, so it’s no surprise that they have important phytonutrients.
 Even decaffeinated versions offer protection.
 Just be careful to keep them healthful and low calorie.
 Skip the heavy cream (or use just a touch), syrups and spoonfuls of sugar.